QuiltMC/developer-wiki/wiki/misc/mappings/en.md

 but still aren't readable in english.
 Quilt uses Hashed Mojmap, in which every class, field, and method is prefixed by `C_`, `f_` and `m_` respectively, followed by an 8-letter hash.
 While developing mods, most of the time you'll see Fabric's intermediary instead, which uses `class_`, `field_` and `method_`, followed by a number.
-Mojang also publishes official mappings, often called Mojmap (short for Moj(ang)-map(pings)), for every version after 1.14, but, since they don't use intermediate mappings, you have to do some extra processing to use them where you'd use other mapping sets.
+Mojang also publishes official mappings, often called Mojmap (short for Moj(ang)-map(pings)), for every version after 1.14.
+Since they don't have an intermediate mapping set, you have to do some extra processing to use them where you'd use other mappings.
 Luckily, Loom does this process for you, so you don't have to worry about that and can easily replace the mappings used in your mod for Mojang's oficial ones.

 There a few different formats to store mappings, and as of the time this article was written, we are developing a new one with a bunch of improvements.
-In our ecosystem, the most used format is Tiny V2, which uses a single `.tiny` file to store mappings, and places fields and methods as "children" of their parent class.
-Another format we often use is the Enigma format, which uses a directory tree with a file for each top-level class, and organize the entries in a tree-like structure, placing each field, method and class as a child of another class or a top level one.
+In our ecosystem, the most used format is [Tiny V2](https://fabricmc.net/wiki/documentation:tiny2), which uses a single `.tiny` file to store mappings, and places fields and methods as "children" of their parent class.
+Another format we often use is the Enigma format, which uses a directory tree with a file for each top-level class, and organizes the entries in a tree-like structure, placing each field, method and class as a child of another class or a top level one.

 ## Editing your mappings